alexandrajulius/approval-tests/README.md

 ## Why to use Approval Tests
 Given you have (possibly legacy) code that receives input and creates output,\
 and you want to cover it with regression tests,\
-and you are too lazy to specify the output for each input in your unit tests,\
+and you don't want to specify the output for each input in your unit tests,\
+and you don't want to adjust all the tested output after you changed the logic,\
 then you should use Approval Tests.

 ## Usage